bdnstn/HA-Addons/cbuscgate2mqtt/DOCS.md

 Connects to MQTT broker
 Subscribes to cbus/write/#

 It apears that HA messages don't get to cbus until a first message has come from cbus.
 Hence GET ALL.
 Don't yet understand why.
-Try without Retain reads.

 ### MQTT Explorer